 Original budget compared to final budget.
 During the year there was no need for any significant amendments to increase the original estimated revenues.
-The Consortium amended several original budget appropriations.
+The Consortium amended its original budget when it became known that actual expenditures would exceed the budgeted amount (for supplies).